Local permutation stability: Topological full groups of minimal subshifts

 \item[or (ii)] There exists $k \in \mathbb{N}$ and $T$-invariant ergodic probability measures $\nu_i$ on $X$ such that $\mu$ is the pushforward of $\nu_1 \times \cdots \times \nu_k$ under the map $\Stab : X^k \rightarrow \Sub\big( \lBrack T \rBrack^{\prime} \big)$, given by:

 That is, $\mu = \Stab_{\ast} (\nu_1 \times \cdots \times \nu_k)$, where $\lBrack T \rBrack^{\prime}$ acts diagonally on $X^k$. \end{itemize} \end{thm}

-Our proof of Theorem \ref{FullGrpMainThm} will be based on the proof of Theorem \ref{GrigMedyThm} given in \cite{GrigMedy}: we show that the marked finite groups converging to (some marking of) $\lBrack T \rBrack^{\prime}$ in the space of marked groups, which are constructed in the proof of that Theorem, admit IRS converging to the IRS of $\lBrack T \rBrack^{\prime}$ described in Theorem \ref{ZhengThm}.
+Our proof of local stability for the groups $\lBrack T \rBrack^{\prime}$ (Theorem \ref{FullGrpMainThm} below) will be based on the proof of Theorem \ref{GrigMedyThm} given in \cite{GrigMedy}: we show that the marked finite groups converging to (some marking of) $\lBrack T \rBrack^{\prime}$ in the space of marked groups, which are constructed in the proof of that Theorem, admit IRSs converging to the IRSs of $\lBrack T \rBrack^{\prime}$ described in Theorem \ref{ZhengThm}.
 The argument goes as follows: a small clopen set $B$ of $X$ determines a clopen partition $\Xi$ of $X$ (the Kakutani-Rokhlin partition), on which $\lBrack T \rBrack^{\prime}$ admits a partial action by permutations, generating a group $\Delta(\Xi) \leq \Sym(\Xi)$.
 If $\nu_i$ are probability measures on $X$ (as in Theorem \ref{ZhengThm} (ii)), then $\nu_i$ imparts a mass to each point in $\Xi$.
 Pushing forward under the stabilizer map, we obtain an IRS $\nu_{\Xi}$ of $\Delta(\Xi)$.
-Taking a nested sequence of clopen sets $B_n$ (intersecting in a point) the sequence of finite groups $\Delta(\Xi_n)$ and their IRS $\nu_{\Xi}$ will satisfy the conditions of Theorem \ref{IRSMainThm}.
+Taking a nested sequence of clopen sets $B_n$ (intersecting in a point) the sequence of finite groups $\Delta(\Xi_n)$ and their IRSs $\nu_{\Xi}$ will satisfy the conditions of Theorem \ref{IRSMainThm}.

 \begin{defn} Let $(X,T)$ be a minimal Cantor dynamical system.
 A \emph{$T$-tower} is a finite family:

 where $B \subseteq X$ is a nonempty clopen set such that the sets $B , TB , \ldots , T^{h-1}B$ are pairwise disjoint.
 We refer to the positive integer $h$ as the \emph{height} of the $T$-tower $\xi$.
 A \emph{Kakutani-Rokhlin (K-R) partition} of $X$ is a finite clopen partition $\Xi$ of $X$ which is a disjoint union of $T$-towers, that is, a clopen partition of the form: